Newspapers – Part 1

 The Tavern’s 270-pound owner-operator – Lewis F. Gauger, 53 – is an avowed friend of crime syndicate boss Tony Accardo and was an Accardo defense witness at the hoolum’s 1960 income tax trial…”

-The article goes on to link the club owner with organized crime, which was the common excuse given for raiding gay clubs.
-The newspaper photos show people getting off the police bus, sitting in the courthouse and below the fold are individual mugshots.
+The article goes further to link the club owner with organized crime, a common excuse used for raiding gay clubs.
+The accompanying newspaper photos depict the arrested individuals, from getting off the police bus to sitting in the courthouse, with individual mugshots below the fold.

-This article is an excellent example of the destructive force of police and media on the queer community.
-The sheriff makes a point of informing employers of the arrest.
-What other “crime” has historically inspired police to violate confidentially by writing letters to employers?
-Possibly being arrested for hiring prostitutes.
-But it is rare that police take extra steps to shame those arrested.
-The media, with its photo layout and derogatory terminology, colludes in the public shaming of queers.
+This article serves as a stark example of the detrimental impact of police and media on the queer community.
+The sheriff takes the extraordinary step of informing employers of the arrests, a move rarely seen outside cases involving offenses like hiring prostitutes.
+What other “crime” has historically inspired police to violate confidentiality by writing letters to employers?
+The media, with its layout and derogatory language, actively participates in the public shaming of queer individuals.

-Might someone in your family tree be found in a publicized raid of a queer club?
+Could someone in your family tree be found during a publicized raid on a queer club?

 “109 Arrested in Vice Den,” Chicago Daily News (Chicago, Illinois), 25 April 1964, page 1.